juxor/afaq/markdown/secI3.md

 interest-free credit for self-management, new syndicate expansion and so on.
-And if the experience of capitalism is anything to go by, mutual banks will also reduce the business cycle as _"[c]ountries like Japan and Germany that are usually classifies as bank-centred -- because banks provide more outside finance than markets, and because more firms have long-term relationships with their banks -- show greater growth in and stability of investment over time than the market-centred ones, like the US and Britain . . .
+And if the experience of capitalism is anything to go by, mutual banks will also reduce the business cycle as _"[c]ountries like Japan and Germany that are usually classified as bank-centred -- because banks provide more outside finance than markets, and because more firms have long-term relationships with their banks -- show greater growth in and stability of investment over time than the market-centred ones, like the US and Britain . . .
 Further, studies